VelocityVMM/Velocity/docs/APISPEC/u.md

 > **Note**
 >
-> This will immediately drop the old authkey in favor of the newly generated one.
+> This will immediately drop the old authkey in favor of the newly generated one

 **Request:**